 IIROC monitors all fixed income trading conducted by our Dealer Members through various fixed income alternative trading systems (ATS), Inter Dealer Bond Brokers (IDBBs) or over the counter (OTC).
 Our Debt Surveillance team utilizes a state-of-the-art technology platform, SMARTS, to detect market abuses such as manipulation, trading ahead of new issues or client front running.

-Our goal is to detect manipulative or unfair trading practices and other breaches of Dealer Member Rules in order to ensure market integrity and to protect investors.
+Our goal is to detect manipulative or unfair trading practices and other breaches of IIROC Rules in order to ensure market integrity and to protect investors.